lisenkovkv/neuroscience/README.md

 [EEGEdu](https://eegedu.com/).
 This tutorial will help you learn about how neurons produce electrical activity we can measure.

+[Complete neural signal processing and analysis: Zero to hero](https://www.udemy.com/course/solved-challenges-ants/).
+Learn signal processing and statistics using brain electrical data with expert instruction and code challenges in MATLAB.

 # Videos

 [2-Minute Neuroscience](https://www.youtube.com/user/neurochallenged/featured)